 Chance Cards: These cards mimic real life expenses – while there a few “good” cards, most reflect unexpected expenses with some associated cost.
 The cards should be given to participants at random times during the activity.

-The Hands on Banking Experience can also be delivered virtually in an online class or meeting.
-Use the Profiles with Budget Worksheets and the Budgeting Tips handout from above, but distribute them to participants electronically.
-Then use this virtual implementation guide and presentation to facilitate the activity.
+The Hands on Banking Experience can also be delivered using a slide presentation, either in person or virtually.
+Use the same Profiles with Budget Worksheets and Budgeting Tips handout from above, with the following guide and PowerPoint presentation.
+(There is no need for banners or station activity cards.
+“Chance cards” are incorporated into the slides.)

 Young adults around the country have participated in the Hands on Banking Experience.
 They have enjoyed the simulation and learned important financial concepts.
 Here are some key insights: